riffomonas/RR_R25_2014/research_plan.md

 #. **Developing a computational laboratory notebook for iterative analyses**
 #. **Making a computational notebook collaborative**

-Each autotutorial is based on will include: (i) a rationale, (ii) description of the expected prior knowledge and misconceptions that participants may enter with, (iii) the expected major conceptual hurdles for participants, (iv) statement of learning goals and learning objectives, (v) description of any specific technology, platform, or language that is used to illustrate the material with a justification, (vi) overview of activities that will help the participant to meet the learning goals and objectives, (vii) description of assessments to determine whether the participant has met the goals as well as the effectiveness of the autotutorials, (viii) the intended audience for each activit, and (ix) the amount of time required for each activity.
-The proposed activities will be selected based on the idea of the 5Es of Engage, Explore, Explain, Evaluate, Elaborate, and Extend [ref].
-Briefly, we each autotutorial starts by getting the students to ENGAGE their prior knowledge by reading and reacting to a case study.
+The design for each autotutorial is adapted from guidelines developed through the HHMI-funded Scientific Teaching workshop developed by Dr. Jo Handelsman with whom Schloss did his postdoctoral training {Handelsman, 2004 #925; Handelsman, 2007 #3429}.
+The guiding principle is that educational materials should be developed using the scientific method to yield materials that accurately depict how science is done.
+Furthermore, participants should be facilitated as they construct their own knowledge using a diversity of activities.
+Each autotutorial will include: (i) a rationale for how it fits within the broader module, (ii) description of the expected prior knowledge and misconceptions that participants may have, (iii) the expected major conceptual hurdles for participants, (iv) statement of learning goals and learning objectives, (v) description of any specific technology, platform, or language that is used to illustrate the material with a justification, (vi) overview of activities that will help the participant to meet the learning goals and objectives, (vii) description of assessments to determine whether the participant has met the goals as well as the effectiveness of the autotutorials, (viii) the intended audience for each activity, and (ix) the amount of time required for each activity.
+The proposed activities will be selected based on an expanded concept of the 5Es: Engage, Explore, Explain, Evaluate, Elaborate, and Extend {Eisenkraft, 2003 #3430;
+Handelsman, 2007 #3429}.
+Briefly, each autotutorial will start by getting the students to ENGAGE their prior knowledge by reading and reacting to a case study.
 Next, activities will be developed where the participant has to go into the literature or their research group to EXPLORE a topic further.
 This will